edgd1er/nordvpn-proxy/README.md

 * EXIT_WHEN_IP_NOTEXPECTED=(0|1) # stop container when detected network is not as expected (based on /24 networks)
 * [NORDVPN_SERVER](https://nordvpn.com/api/server/stats)=<country><#>.nordvpn.com: eg: nl568.nordvpn.com, get configuration based on server's fqdn, bypassing all api's recommendations.
 Connection may fail when the server is offline or overloaded. has precedence over NORDVPN_COUNTRY and NORDVPN_CATEGORY.
 * NORDVPN_TESTS=[1-4], simple tests to test basic api filtering functions.
 * WRITE_OVPN_STATUS=(0|1): write openvpn status (CONNECTED/NOTCONNECTED) to /var/tmp/ovpn_status. you may mount the file to get the openvpn status outside the container.
+* WAITSEC=30, default value, time to wait between two vpn login.

 # How to run the container